-The best sterilizers on the market can do the 3rd category.
+The best aquarium UV sterilizers on the market can do the 3rd category.
 The middle grade models can do the 1st and second.
-Budget units can only do the first.
+Budget unit uv sterilizers can only do the first.

-UV Clarification – The Most Common Sterilizer on the Market
+UV Clarification – The Most Common on the Market

-The first category of UV Sterilization is the main reason why UVs can such a bad rap in the industry.
+The first category of UV Sterilization is the main reason why UV lights can get such a bad rap in the industry amongst aquarium owners.
 The vast majority of UV sterilizers available for sale will only be capable of clarification.
-In freshwater tanks and ponds, this is still a very good unit as it will eliminate green water, but don’t expect it to do anything for bacterial and parasite mitigation or redox balance.
+In freshwater tanks and ponds, this is still a very good unit as it will eliminate the free floating green algae (green water), but don’t expect it to do anything for bacterial and parasite mitigation or redox balance.

 These sterilizers are usually hang-on or internal which makes them easy to install.
 These UV sterilizers offer little dwell time and comprise of many cheaper sterilizers on the market.